loopsocial/gson/README.md

 - Gson 2.9.0 and newer: Java 7
 - Gson 2.8.9 and older: Java 6

-Despite supporting older Java versions, Gson also provides a JPMS module descriptor (module name `com.google.gson`) for users of Java 9 or newer.
+Despite supporting older Java versions, Gson also provides a JPMS module descriptor (module name `com.firework.gson`) for users of Java 9 or newer.

 #### JPMS dependencies (Java 9+)
 These are the optional Java Platform Module System (JPMS) JDK modules which Gson depends on.